sfa-carleton/sfa-carleton.github.io/README.md

 - https://www.freecodecamp.org/news/introduction-to-git-and-github/
 - Eleventy is a "static site generator" that makes it less of a pain in the tuckus to write websites. https://www.11ty.dev/docs/getting-started/
 - Eleventy is written using Node.js, which makes it *more* of a pain in the tuckus to write websites.
+- I tried to leave convenient comments in all the source files, so read those.
+- And if you can't figure it out, someone in the club probably still has a way to contact me.

 Magic commands.